dmepaiyeda/trivia-board/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+## Available Scripts

+In the project directory, you can also run:
 ### `npm test`

 Launches the test runner in the interactive watch mode.\